-Wave forcing showed the highest mean flow speeds and most oblong variance ellipses, indicating high waves are a strong control on flow velocities in the bay.
+Wave forcing showed the highest mean flow speeds and most oblong variance ellipses, indicating high waves are a strong control on flow in the bay.
 The drifters showed a clear pattern of faster, more unidirectional flows near the reef crest on the exposed southern reef, transitioning to slower, more variable flow over the back-reef pools, and finally turning seaward over the sheltered northern reef and out the channel.
-Although flow speeds at AS1 were influenced by even small breaking waves, as wave height increased, breaking waves were observed further north along the reef crest, particularly near the channel, increasing flow speeds over the reef flat near AS2.
-Higher flow speeds near AS2 generally resulted in higher flow speeds near the channel and the back-reef pools.
-The circular variance ellipses at AS3 indicated variable flow directions, but the flow axes were larger, indicating flow speeds were highest during wave forcing.
-Similar to the observations during tidal forcing, mean speeds increased seaward through the channel, but due to the low data density outside the reef crest, it is unclear whether the flow continues seaward to Pago Pago Harbor or was re-entrained in the surf zone on the exposed southern reef.
+Although flow speeds at AS1 were influenced by even small breaking waves, as wave height increased, breaking waves were observed further north along the reef crest, particularly near the channel, increasing flow speeds over the reef flat near AS2 and the back-reef pools.
+The circular variance ellipses at AS3 indicated variable flow directions, but flow speeds were highest during wave forcing.
+Similar to the observations during tidal forcing, mean speeds increased seaward through the channel, but due to the low data density outside the reef crest, it is unclear whether the flow continues seaward to Pago Pago Harbor or is re-entrained onto the exposed southern reef.

 Residence Time

-Water residence time over the reef flat was computed from mean drifter velocities under different forcing conditions (Figure 8).
+Water residence time was computed from mean drifter velocities under different forcing conditions (Figure 8).
 Residence times varied from 2.78-0.08 hr, 2.78-0.08 hr, and 0.56-0.04 h under tidal, wind, and wave forcing, respectively.
 The shortest residence times were measured near the southern reef crest, and under high wave conditions.
 The longest residence times were observed over the inner reef flat close to shore and in the northwest corner of the embayment, under tidal and wind forcing.
 Water residence times computed from mean flow velocities at AS1 were 0.34 h, 0.23 h, and 0.16 h, for tide, wind and wave forcing, respectively.
 Residence times at AS2 were 0.60 h, 0.52 h, and 0.28 h, for tide, wind and wave forcing, respectively.
 Residence times at AS3 were 1.45 h and 2.72 h, for wind and wave forcing, respectively.
-Unfortunately, no data was recorded by the ADCP at AS3 simultaneously with drifters during tide forcing, due to the low water level during drifter deployments.
+Unfortunately, no data was recorded by the ADCP at AS3 simultaneously with drifters during tide forcing due to the low water level during drifter deployments.
 Contrary to results at AS1 and AS2, mean speed at AS3 was slower and residence time was longer during wave forcing compared to wind forcing, indicating the northern reef may be more influenced by winds than waves.

 Comparing Eulerian and Lagrangian results

+Mean velocities from the ADCPs were lower than mean velocities from drifters in all cases except for on the southern reef under wind forcing.
 The RMSE and percent error (RMSE/mean) were computed for all locations during each forcing condition, and for each location under all forcing conditions.
 For each ADCP location, under all forcing conditions, mean flow speed calculated from Eulerian and Lagrangian methods differed by 70-139%, and residence times differed by 58-136% (Table 2).
 For each forcing condition, at all ADCP locations, mean flow speed calculated from Eulerian and Lagrangian methods differed by 43-79%, and residence times differed by 27-153%.
-Mean velocities from the ADCPs were lower than mean velocities from drifters in all cases except for on the southern reef under wind forcing.
 The percent error for a single location was highest at AS3 (139%) where flow was most spatially heterogeneous, and lowest at AS1 (70%) where the flow is most homogeneous.
 The percent error for all locations together was lowest during tide forcing (43%) and highest during wave forcing (79%).

 Discussion